Generative Modeling Helps Weak Supervision (and Vice Versa): Additional Baselines

 As an additional GAN baseline to our proposed WSGAN, we slightly adapt an Auxiliary Classifier Generative Adversarial Network (ACGAN) \cite{odena2017conditional} to condition it on pseudolabels.
 The ACGAN is run on all data, but the auxiliary loss on real data with pseudolabels is only used for samples where at least one labeling function does not abstain.
-We create two versions: (1) using probabilistic pseudolabels with a soft cross-entropy loss, and (2) another using \textit{hard/crisp} labels with a cross-entropy loss.
+We create two versions: (1) using probabilistic pseudolabels with a soft cross-entropy loss, and (2) using \textit{hard/crisp} labels with a cross-entropy loss.
 To provide the strongest possible baseline in this experiment, we obtain the pseudolabels via the Dawid-Skene label model as it attains the best performance on average over all datasets compared to other related label models.
 Results are provided in Table \ref{tab:acgancomp}, showing that this baseline approach is frequently unable to overcome the noise in the pseudolabels to improve over the InfoGAN results, and that it does not perform better than WSGAN with an encoder.
-Furthermore, it was much more difficult to successfully fit this approach to data and many runs had to be discarded as the quality of the generator collapsed early during training.
+Furthermore, it was much more difficult to train these models and they frequently failed to converge.

+We also attempted to train different types of conditional GANs (ACGAN and a GAN with projection discrimination) conditioned on the raw weak supervision votes, but were unable to obtain reasonable performance as the models failed to converge.